Casper (film): Critical response

 Time Out London described it as "an intimate and likeable film".
 Roger Ebert gave the film three out of four stars, calling it a "technical achievement, it's impressive, and entertaining.
-And there is even a little winsome philosophy."
+And there is even a little winsome philosophy".
 Robert Firsching of AllMovie gave the film his above average star rating while praising the film for its visual effects.

-The CGI effects, which were considered cutting edge at the time, and the performances of the main cast were praised, especially considering that, in the scenes where the Harveys interact with the ghosts, Pullman and Ricci were actually acting either with nothing or with stand-in maquettes used as animators' references.

 In his 2015 Movie Guide, Leonard Maltin gave the film a "BOMB" rating, objecting to the portrayal of Casper as a deceased child rather than a ghost.

 Accolades

+Home media

+Casper debuted on VHS and LaserDisc on October 10, 1995.
+A UK VHS release then premiered on August 19, 1996, by CIC Video.
+A DVD version was released on September 23, 2003.
+A Blu-ray version was released on September 2, 2014.
+A new 4K remaster of the film was released on 4K Ultra HD Blu-ray on August 12, 2025, to celebrate its 30th anniversary, with a theatrical release of this version then following starting on October 3, 2025.

 Legacy

-The success of Casper secured Silberling the job of directing the 1998 film City of Angels, a remake of Wings of Desire starring Nicolas Cage and Meg Ryan.
+The success of Casper secured Silberling the job of directing the 1998 film City of Angels, a remake of Wings of Desire.
+A brief clip from Casper is seen in the 2024 film Sonic the Hedgehog 3, in a scene in which Knuckles the Echidna gets scared by the titular ghost while watching the film during one of Sonic's movie nights.

-TV series
+TV shows

-A cartoon series, The Spooktacular New Adventures of Casper, was released in 1996 based on the film.
-Fatso (Season 1–2), Stinkie, Stretch and Casper were all voiced by the actors from the film, while Dr. Harvey was voiced by Dan Castellaneta, and Kat voiced by Kath Soucie.
+An animated series, The Spooktacular New Adventures of Casper, was released in 1996 based on the film.
+Fatso (season 1–2), Stinkie, Stretch and Casper were all voiced by the actors from the film, while Dr. Harvey was voiced by Dan Castellaneta, and Kat by Kath Soucie.

+In 2006, Classic Media produced another television film based on the character called Casper's Scare School.
+The film features Casper being sentenced to a school that will teach him how to scare others.
+In 2009, the film spawned a spin-off animated series with the same title.

+In April 2022, a live-action series was reported to be in development at Peacock with Wu Kai-yu being the showrunner.
+As of 2025 the show is still in development and no news has been heard on it since then.

 Prequels

-With Harvey Entertainment retaining prequel rights to Casper, 20th Century Fox released two direct-to-video follow-ups to the film; an indirect prequel, Casper: A Spirited Beginning, and its sequel Casper Meets Wendy in 1998.
+With Harvey Entertainment retaining prequel rights to Casper, 20th Century Fox Home Entertainment, in co-production with Saban Entertainment, released two direct-to-video follow-ups to the film; an indirect prequel, Casper: A Spirited Beginning (1997), and its sequel Casper Meets Wendy (1998).

 Cancelled sequel

 Following the release of Casper, Simon Wells co-wrote a screenplay for Casper 2, which he was set to direct.
-However, in July 2000, it was reported that Universal Pictures had cancelled the sequel due to the disappointing sales from the direct-to-video Casper films and the hesitation of Christina Ricci.
+However, in July 2000, Universal Pictures cancelled the sequel due to the disappointing sales from the direct-to-video Casper films and the hesitation of Christina Ricci.